Statcounter

 He passed the time watching television while Chris slept.
 Only interrupted from time to time by Chris’ incoherent mumbles.

-"For somebody livin' in a shitty ass room, at least you got all the cable channels," Thomas laughed to himself.
+"...For somebody livin' in a shitty ass place, at least you got all the cable channels," Thomas laughed to himself.

-Thomas sifted through some pictures and letters scattered atop a tiny desk.
-Pictures of Chris and Erin lay scattered among the wrinkled stationary and envelopes
+Thomas sifted through some pictures and letters strewn atop a tiny antique desk.
+Pictures of Chris and Erin lay scattered among the wrinkled stationary and envelopes.

-“You are a crazy ass.
-Ain’t no bitch worth this boy.”
+“...You are a crazy ass motherfucker.
+Ain’t no bitch worth this, boy.”

 As Thomas scanned one of Chris’ letters he laughed.

-“You a damn good romance writer though.
-Goddamn, I need to write some of this shit down boy!”
+“...You a damn good romance writer, though.
+Goddamn, I need to write some of this shit down, son!”

-About five hours had passed when Chris bolted straight up in bed, startled to see Thomas sitting at the foot.
+About ten hours had passed when Chris bolted straight up in bed, startled to see Thomas, who was perched at the foot.
 He backed up against the headboard in a panic.

-“Look, you probably feel like shit now and you sure as hell look and smell like shit and I suspect you probably wanna brush them teeth as soon as possible.
-So now that you obviously are alive, I gotta go,” Thomas dismissed.
+“...Look, you probably feel like shit now and you sure as hell look and smell like shit and I suspect you probably wanna brush them Goddamn teeth as soon as possible.
+So, now that you, obviously, are alive, I gotta go,” Thomas dismissed.

-“Now, if you don’t mind, I gotta go.
-You wasted enough of my time for one night and it’s about to be daylight.”
+“...Now, if you don’t mind, I gotta go.
+You wasted enough of my time for one night, son, AND cost me a bunch of money and it’s about to be daylight.”
 Thomas scolded as he headed for the door.

 “Wait!!”
 Chris begged.
-“I’m gonna walk with you, I don’t want to sit here right now, I need some air,” Chris insisted.
+“I’m gonna walk with you, I don’t wanna sit here right now; I need some air,” Chris insisted.

 Chris and Thomas wandered down the street as Chris pried Thomas about what had happened.
 Thomas wondered in the back of his mind about what he’d seen above the gate; he didn’t dare tell Chris.

-“Look, this is me,” Thomas pointed to an unassuming little house where he lived with his aunt.
-“You do what you gotta do, nice to meet your crazy ass, thank you, you’re welcome and I’ll catch the rest of your bullshit drama on Dr. Phil.”
-Thomas dismissed.
+“...Look, this is me,” Thomas pointed to an unassuming little pastel yellow house where he lived with his aunt. “...You do YOU; what you gotta do.
+Nice to meet your crazy ass, thank you, you’re welcome and I’ll catch the rest of your bullshit drama on Dr. Phil,” Thomas dismissed.

-“I’m Thomas and I will not be callin’ you anything or be hangin out with your dumb ass so this is goodbye.
-Actually, I’ll call you lucky…Christopher.”
+“...I’m Thomas and I will not be callin’ you anything or be hangin out with your ass, so this is goodbye.
+Actually, I’ll call you lucky to be alive …Christopher.”

 “Ok,” Chris sheepishly replied.